rezamontazeri76/scripts/Test scripts/backup restoreWP.md

 ```
-# Remember to enable binary logging in your MySQL server
+ `Remember to enable binary logging in your MySQL server
-# if its not already enabled.
+ if its not already enabled.
-# You can do this by adding log-bin=mysql-bin in your MySQL configuration file.
+ You can do this by adding log-bin=mysql-bin in your MySQL configuration file.`

 ...

+# RESTORE
-#  bash script that you can use to restore your WordPress site and MySQL database
+`bash script that you can use to restore your WordPress site and MySQL database
-#  from the backups created by the previous script
+ from the backups created by the previous script`

 ```